10 Signs Of A Narcissist Friend & How To Deal With Them

 Narcissistic people will try to fake everything to get their way.
 Some of them may live through others to boost their low self-esteem.
 Does your friend always push you for tasks or jobs that you are not at all interested in?
 And if you do as they say and receive compliments, they take the credit for everything (almost like shining in your reflection)?
 If yes, your friend is a narcissist.

-When the friendship no longer serves them, narcissists frequently reach a breaking point and end it.
+When the friendship is no longer self-serving, narcissists frequently reach a breaking point and end it.
 They may do this when they become tired of the kind of affection you are giving them, feel that you are giving them less attention than you used to, or decide that the compliments and attention would be more meaningful coming from another source.

-Narcissists often treat their friends the way a movie star would treat their fans.
+Narcissists often treat their friends the way a movie star would treat their fans because they are self-obsessed.
 Let’s understand in detail.

 How Do Narcissists Treat Their Friends?